npm/npm/doc/faq.md

     npm config delete global --local

-## If "npm" is an acronym, why is it never capitalized?
+## If 'npm' is an acronym, why is it never capitalized?

 Contrary to the belief of many, "npm" is not in fact an abbreviation for "Node Package Manager".
 It is a recursive bacronymic abbreviation for